uygarkaya/UygarKAYA/README.md

 ## Hi there, I'm Uygar 👋

-👨‍💻 Senior Bachelor's Degree student in Computer Science with a Minor in Electrical & Electronic Engineering at Ozyegin University<br/>
+👨‍💻 Bachelor's Degree in Computer Science with a Minor in Electrical & Electronic Engineering at Ozyegin University<br/>
 💪🏼 Future Goals: Learn More Technologies - Never Stop Implementing New Ideas

 ## Contact With Me 📫